angoca/db2-index/Home.md

 Welcome to the db2-index wiki!

-This is an index where you can search for a term and get the related resources about that.
+This is an index where you can search for a DB2 term and get the related Internet resources which are for free (or that only needs registration).
 The index is sorted in alphabetical order, and each entry has: the title, the hosting name, (optional) the author, (optional), the year, the source type and the URL.

 These are the possible source types of the link: